Zielak/cardsGame/docs/server/conditions.md

 Conditions are inspired by Chai Assertion Library.

-Conditions are mainly used in [Action Templates](./actionTemplates.md#getConditions), in their `getConditions` methods.
+Conditions are mainly used in [Action Templates](./actionTemplates.md#checkConditions), in their `checkConditions` methods.

 ## Subject change